johngodlee/geotaster_git_workshop/index.md

 git checkout -b shell_test
 ```

 This will create a new branch called `shell_test` and switch you to that branch.
+The `-b` flag tells Git to create the branch.
+If I typed the above without the `-b` flag, it would attempt to find a branch called `shell_test` and switch to it.

 Now, the first thing you should do with your new branch is sync it to the remote Github version of the repo.
 To do this, type: